1. From Functional to Transformational, and Beyond

 Director of Data Center Platform Consulting, HPE Pointnext

 The beauty of a Hybrid IT model is the flexibility it provides CIOs to mix and match legacy systems, cutting-edge hyperconverged and composable infrastructures, and software-defined platforms as needed to deliver desired business results.
 The right mix is very much dependent on your organization’s unique needs.
-But a successful Hybrid IT model is more than just a means to cost-savings or efficiencies; the proper infrastructure mix accelerates IT’s value by enabling a pace that is commensurate with today’s accelerated business cycles.
+But a successful Hybrid IT model is more than just a means to cost-savings or efficiencies; the proper infrastructure mix simplifies Hybrid IT and accelerates IT’s value by enabling a pace that is commensurate with today’s accelerated business cycles.

 1. The Shift